Polynomial Stein operators: a noncommutative algebra perspective: Auxiliary background

 \subsection{Elements of Weyl algebra $A_n(\KK)$}

+In this section, we collect some relevant basic definitions and results from noncommutative algebra; for a comprehensive treatment of the subject, the reader can consult the classical textbooks \cite{mr-Book87, cf-Book, gw-Book, Lam-Book}.
+We begin by recalling some definitions from ring theory, which will be used throughout this paper.
+We then introduce some basic theory for Weyl algebras and holonomic functions that will be required in this paper.
 Throughout this section, $\KK$ denotes a commutative field of characteristic zero.
 For our purposes, either $\KK=\R$, or $\KK=\mathbb{C}$ (the field of complex numbers).
-Next, we collect some basic definitions and results from noncommutative algebra.
-For a comprehensive treatment of the subject, the reader can consult the classical textbooks \cite{mr-Book87, cf-Book, gw-Book, Lam-Book}.

 \begin{mydef}[\textbf{Ring}] A ring is a triplet $(R, +, \cdot)$ in which $R$ is a non-empty set equipped with two binary operations $+$ and $\cdot$ called addition and multiplication, respectively, such that: \begin{itemize} \item[(i)] $(R,+)$ is an abelian group. \item[(ii)] $(R,\cdot)$ is a monoid. \item[(iii)] Addition and multiplication are related to each other via distributive laws: $(a+b)\cdot c = a \cdot b + b\cdot c$ and $ a \cdot (b+c) = a \cdot b + a \cdot c$. \end{itemize} The neutral element of $R$ under the addition operator is called zero and denoted by $0_R=0$, whereas the neutral element under the multiplication operator is called one or the unit-element and is denoted by $1_R=1$.
 The inverse of an element $a \in R$ under the addition operator is denoted by $-a$, i.e., $a+ (-a)=0$.
 The ring $R$ is called commutative if $a\cdot b = b\cdot a$ for all $a,b \in R$, and otherwise we say $R$ is noncommutative.
 We often omit the multiplication sign and write $ab$ instead of $a \cdot b$. \end{mydef}